 The HighPeak Assets are well serviced by existing oil, gas and water infrastructure and gathering systems.
 Most of the HighPeak Assets' oil production is generally transported by truck, but there is access to a variety of markets that will achieve attractive terms related to available market indices.
-The natural gas production from the HighPeak Assets is gathered by third-party processors with the majority of gas production related to the HighPeak Assets currently processed to extract natural gas liquids.
-The extracted liquids and residue gas can be sold to various intrastate and interstate markets on a competitive pricing basis.
+The natural gas production from the HighPeak Assets is gathered by third-party processors with the majority of gas production related to the HighPeak Assets on a competitive pricing basis.